neilcsmith-net/neilcsmith-net-website-deploy/about.md

 medium, much of my work exists in real-time and real-space - each moment a unique and unrepeatable experience.

-Integrally related to my artistic practice, I also work as a technologist with artists and organisations, specialising in developing and supporting free open-source technology.
+I also work as a technologist, specialising in developing and supporting free open-source technology.
+In 2019 I founded [Codelerity Ltd.](https://www.codelerity.com) to pursue this work.
+Codelerity offer software development, consultancy and advice.
+We focus on real-time systems, real-time programming, media, embedded and tools on the JVM.

-Alongside my freelance work, I've worked in various posts across the arts & voluntary sectors, including spending 5 years as Arts Officer (Strategic Development) at Oxford City Council.
-I am now a director at [Eye Division Ltd.](http://www.eyedivision.com/) developing websites and applications for education, charity, arts and business.
-I particularly specialise in Drupal and Jekyll based development.

 ## Contact Details